 In this study, we explored the interiors of individual Asian dust particles using high-resolution TEM.
-Electrontransparent thin slices were prepared for TEM analysis using an FIB technique.
+Electron-transparent thin slices were prepared for TEM analysis using an FIB technique.
 We report the structural and mineralogical details of the Asian dust particles, and discuss the implications of our findings for single-scattering properties and, consequently, for remote sensing and radiative effects.

-2 Samples and method
+151 2.
+Samples and Method

-Asian dust storms occurring in the Gobi desert affect east Asia in spring (March-May) season.
-Dust-laden air mass moves eastward and crosses Korea, Japan, and North Pacific Ocean.
-Almost real time satellite remote sensing data of Asian dust are uploaded with PM10 level on the website of Korea Meteorological Administration.
-Dust sampler was operated for several days after dust storm outbreak was identified in the Gobi desert from the remote sensing data.
-PM{10} data indicate the arrival time of the Asian dust around the sampling site.
-Dust particles were collected on a borosilicate glass-fiber filter using a thermo-scientific high-volume total suspended particulate (TSP) sampler around Seoul on 31 March 2012 and in Andong, Korea, on 17 March 2009.
-Meteorological, mineralogical, and physical properties of the 2012 dust were previously reported by Jeong et al. (2014).
-Satellite dust-index images (National Meteorological Satellite Center, 2014) showed that the source of both the 2012 and 2009 dust was the Gobi desert, situated around northern China and southern Mongolia.
+153 Asian dust storms occurring in the Gobi desert affect East Asia in Spring (March-May) season.
+Dustladen air mass moves eastward crossing Korea, Japan, and North Pacific Ocean.
+Almost real time 154 satellite remote sensing data of Asian dust are uploaded with PM10 level on the website of Korea 155 Meteorological Administration.
+Dust sampler was operated for several days after dust storm outbreak 156 was identified in the Gobi desert from the remote sensing data.
+PM10 data indicate the arrival time of 157 the Asian dust around the sampling site.
+Dust particles were collected on a borosilicate glass-fiber 158 filter using a Thermo Scientific high-volume TSP sampler around Seoul on March 31, 2012 and in 159 Andong, Korea, on March 17, 2009.
+Meteorological, mineralogical, and physical properties of the 160 2012 dust were previously reported by Jeong et al. (2014).
+Satellite dust-index images (National 161 162 Meteorological Satellite Center, 2013) showed that the source of both the 2012 and 2009 dusts was the Gobi desert, situated around northern China and southern Mongolia.
+163

-The individual dust particles on the filter were preliminarily examined using a TESCAN LMU VEGA SEM, equipped with an IXRF energy dispersive X-ray spectrometer.
-The SEM analysis showed that most dust particles were not tightly agglomerated but separated each other.
-Individual dust particles were able to be identified on the filter.
-Since the unstable dust particles lying on the porous filter were not suitable for FIB milling, they were transferred onto a conductive carbon adhesive tape.
+The individual dust particles on the filter were preliminarily examined using a TESCAN LMU 164 VEGA SEM, equipped with an IXRF energy dispersive X-ray spectrometer.
+The SEM analysis 165 166 showed that most dust particles were not tightly agglomerated but separated each other.
+Individual 167 dust particles were able to be identified on the filter.
+Since the unstable dust particles lying on the porous filter were not suitable for FIB milling, they were transferred onto a conductive carbon 168 adhesive tape.
 An SEM stub covered with carbon tape was lightly touched onto the filter surface.
-After applying a thin platinum coating for 60 s for conduction, the predominant mineralogy of the dust particles was analyzed using energy dispersive X-ray spectrometry (EDXS).
-High-resolution SEM images were acquired with a JEOL JSM 6700F field emission gun (FEG) SEM.
+169 After thin platinum coating for 60 s for conduction, the predominant mineralogy of the dust particles 170 was analyzed using energy dispersive X-ray spectrometry (EDXS).
+High-resolution SEM images were 171 acquired with a JEOL JSM 6700F field emission gun (FEG) SEM.
+172